Oudenaarde: Decline

 During the Reformation, the people of Oudenaarde chose Protestantism and allied themselves with Ghent against Charles V. In 1582, after a prolonged siege by Margaret's son, Alexander Farnese, the city finally gave in, causing most merchants, workers, and even nobles to flee.
 Oudenaarde fell under the Counter-Reformation, which for a short while revived the commerce of tapestry.
 The glory days, however, never came back.
 The French attacked and took the city three times in less than a century.
 Fortifications were repeatedly improved in the 16th and 17th centuries, including additions by Vauban.
 In 1708, one of the key battles in the War of the Spanish Succession, known as the Battle of Oudenaarde, was fought in the vicinity of the city.
 Oudenaarde slumbered as a provincial town under the Habsburg regime.
-Like its neighbours, in the 1790s it suffered religious curtailment imposed by the French Revolution.
+Like its neighbours, in the 1790s, it suffered religious curtailment imposed by the French Revolution.

 The city later suffered damage during World War I, which is commemorated by several monuments scattered around town.

 During World War II the town was occupied by Nazi German forces in May 1940.
 The town was liberated by British forces on the 5th of September 1944.

 Beer

 Oudenaarde is known for the brewing of Oud bruin beer, which is sometimes termed Oudenaarde Oud bruin, especially that of Liefmans Brewery in the town.

 Oud Bruin (Old Brown), also known as Flanders Brown, is a style of beer originating from the Flemish region of Belgium.
 The Dutch name refers to the long aging process, up to a year.
-It undergoes a secondary fermentation, which takes several weeks to a month, and is followed by bottle ageing for several more months.
+It undergoes a secondary fermentation, which takes several weeks to a month, followed by bottle ageing for several more months.
 The extended ageing allows residual yeast and bacteria to develop a sour flavour characteristic for this style.
 Usually, cultured yeast and bacteria are used, as stainless steel does not harbour wild organisms as wood does.